 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately fifty such colleges in California located throughout the state.
+There are approximately zero such colleges in California located throughout the state.
 See a full list of Christian colleges in California along with program and tuition information.